 Dr. Harakas’ clinical training includes positions in outpatient psychotherapy, university student health, family medicine and primary care, spinal cord injury, and various departments within hospitals.
 He has specific experience working with fibromyalgia and chronic fatigue patients and with veterans and their families.
 As a clinician, Dr. Harakas believes in establishing a strong therapeutic relationship based on trust and respect and adopts a collaborative approach with clients.
 He incorporates cognitive behavioral therapy (CBT), motivational interviewing (MI), acceptance and commitment therapy (ACT), mindfulness, and emotion-focused perspectives.
 As a researcher, Dr. Harakas has experience and publications in the areas of chronic pain, smoking cessation, and motivational interviewing.
 As a psychologist with an academic background in marketing, an MBA in leadership and transformational change, interests in consulting psychology, and work experience in leadership development, Dr. Harakas is uniquely positioned to understand the challenges faced by business professionals and executives.

-Dr. Weinstein is a licensed clinical psychologist and a certified clinical trauma professional and is a member of the international association of trauma professionals.
-She has training in several types of trauma treatments, including EMDR.
-She enjoys working with adults with issues such as depression, various anxiety disorders including panic and social anxiety disorder, trauma and PTSD, adult ADHD, anger management, personal growth and spiritual development, and issues related to self-esteem, self-care, empowerment, and relationship difficulties.
+Dr. Weinstein is a licensed clinical psychologist and is trained in EMDR.
+She enjoys working with adults who are struggling with issues such as OCD, emetophobia and other phobias, other anxiety disorders including panic disorder and generalized anxiety disorder, trauma, personal growth and spiritual development, and issues related to self-esteem, self-care, empowerment, and relationship difficulties.

 Dr. Weinstein received her undergraduate degree with a major in psychology from the University of Massachusetts, Amherst.
 She received a Master’s Degree in clinical practices and her Psy.D. from the Graduate Institute of Professional Psychology at the University of Hartford.
 She did her internship at Stoney Brook Counseling Center in Chelmsford, MA and her postdoctoral hours were completed at Seven Hills Behavioral Health in New Bedford, MA.

 Dr. Weinstein has had clinical training in various outpatient settings including college counseling and community mental health centers.
-She has extensive experience treating those suffering from substance abuse, chronic pain, HIV, depression, anxiety, PTSD and trauma, ADHD, adjustment disorders, and bipolar disorder, as well as anger management and interpersonal issues.
+She has experience treating those suffering from a wide variety of mental health issues.
 She has worked with people of varying ethnic backgrounds and socioeconomic groups and appreciates diversity.
-Dr. Weinstein has been involved with research projects at Yale University and the University of Hartford and has been a guest lecturer at the University of Hartford.
-Clinically, Dr. Weinstein blends CBT with other techniques such as mindfulness/meditation, Gestalt, and solution-focused therapy.
+Dr. Weinstein has been involved with research projects at Yale University and the University of Hartford and has been a guest lecturer at the University of Hartford and Curry College.
+Clinically, Dr. Weinstein blends CBT and ERP with other techniques such as mindfulness/meditation, Gestalt, and solution-focused therapy.
 She believes in building a strong therapeutic alliance with an emphasis on collaboration and values helping people to reach their highest potential.

 Dr. Stoddard is a licensed clinical psychologist.
 As a clinician, Dr. Stoddard believes in establishing a collaborative therapeutic relationship to help clients reach their fullest potential.
 She regularly works with adults with issues such as: depression; Generalized Anxiety Disorder; social phobia; Obsessive-Compulsive Disorder; trauma and Posttraumatic Stress Disorder; high functioning Autism Spectrum Disorders (Asperger’s Disorder); ADHD; adjustment disorders; career issues; difficulties with self-esteem; work-related anxiety and stress; and relationship difficulties.